czg1225/AsyncDiff/README.md

 ```

 ## Qualitative Results
 Qualitative Results on SDXL.
-More qualitative results can be found in our paper.
+More qualitative results can be found in our [paper](https://arxiv.org/abs/2406.06911).
 ![Qualitative Results](assets/qualitative.png)

 ## Quantitative Results
 Quantitative evaluations of **AsyncDiff** on three text-to-image diffusion models, showcasing various configurations.
-More quantitative results can be found in our paper.
+More quantitative results can be found in our [paper](https://arxiv.org/abs/2406.06911).
 ![Quantitative Results](assets/quantitative.png)

 ## Bibtex
 ```
-@inproceedings{
+@misc{chen2024asyncdiff,
+      title={AsyncDiff: Parallelizing Diffusion Models by Asynchronous Denoising}, author={Zigeng Chen and Xinyin Ma and Gongfan Fang and Zhenxiong Tan and Xinchao Wang}, year={2024},
+      eprint={2406.06911},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
 }
 ```